repatterning/graphs/development/README.md

 Model development considerations:

-* The mechanics, behaviour, of the response time series
+* The mechanics, behaviour, of the response time series.
 * The behaviour of features that are predictive of the response.
 A known predictor is rainfall.
-Unfortunately, appropriate rainfall measures do not yet exist.
+Unfortunately, appropriate contemporaneous rainfall measures do not yet exist.
+* Model parameters priors.

 ### Server